See also these comments for detailed reactions to the Biden Administration’s Proposed Title IX Regulations, March 15, 2023.

 Because women know that men are far more likely than women to commit sexual assault, the presence of males can be inherently threatening, even traumatic, to women as they are undressing or showering.[xli]
 Naked men also make women vulnerable; exposing male genitalia is typically a criminal act of indecent exposure or flashing. [xlii]

 In particular, the presence of naked or near-naked men can feel threatening and traumatic to women who have already been harassed or sexually assaulted.
 Twenty-six percent of college-age women report having been sexually assaulted while attending college. [xliii]

 Fears of locker-room assaults are not unfounded.
 According to one recent investigation of complaints of sexual assaults, voyeurism, and harassment at public fitness centers and swimming pools in London, almost 90 percent of sexual offenses against females took place in unisex changing rooms.[xliv]

 Several world religions prohibit women from being in the same room with males.
-Enabling trans-identified males into these spaces puts an enormous burden on these women.
+Enabling males who identify as transgender into these spaces puts an enormous burden on these women.

 Sex-segregated changing spaces provide girls and women with protection from:

 - undressing and showering in front of males;

 - revealing such intimate details as when they are menstruating;